bbepis/XUnity.AutoTranslator/README.md

 GeneratePartialTranslations=False ;Indicates that the plugin should generate partial translations to support text translations as it is "scrolling in"
 EnableTranslationScoping=False   ;Indicates the plugin should parse 'TARC' directives and scope translations based on these EnableSilentMode=False           ;Indicates the plugin should not print out success messages in relation to translations BlacklistedIMGUIPlugins=         ;If an IMGUI window assembly/class/method name contains any of the strings in this list (case insensitive) that UI will not be translated.
 Requires MonoMod hooks.
-This is a list seperated by ';'
+This is a list separated by ';'
 OutputUntranslatableText=False   ;Indicates if texts that are considered by the plugin to be untranslatable should be output to the specified OutputFile
 IgnoreVirtualTextSetterCallingRules=False; Indicates that rules for virtual method calls should be ignored when trying to set the text of a text component.
 May in some cases help setting the text of stubborn components
 MaxTextParserRecursion=1         ;Indicates how many levels of recursion are allowed when text is parsed so it can be translated in different parts.
 This can be used with splitter-regexes in advanced scenarios.
 The default value of one essentially means that recursion is disabled.
 HtmlEntityPreprocessing=True     ;Will preprocess and decode html entities before they are send for translation.
 Some translators will fail when html entities are sent.
 HandleRichText=True              ;Will enable automated handling of rich text (text with markup) PersistRichTextMode=Final        ;Indicates how parsed rich text should be persisted.
-Either 'Fragment' to store the the text piecemeal or 'Final' to store the entire translated string (does not support substitutions!)
+Either 'Fragment' to store the text piecemeal or 'Final' to store the entire translated string (does not support substitutions!)
 EnableTranslationHelper=False    ;Indicates if translator-related helpful log messages should be enabled.
-May be useful when tranlating based on redirected resources
+May be useful when translating based on redirected resources
 ForceMonoModHooks=False          ;Indicates that the plugin must use MonoMod hooks instead of harmony hooks InitializeHarmonyDetourBridge=False ;Indicates the plugin should initial harmony detour bridge which allows harmony hooks to work in an environment where System.Reflection.Emit does not exist (usually such settings are handled by plugin managers, so don't use when using a plugin manager)
 RedirectedResourceDetectionStrategy=AppendMongolianVowelSeparatorAndRemoveAll ;Indicates if and how the plugin should attempt to recognize redirected resources in order to prevent double translations.
 Can be ["None", "AppendMongolianVowelSeparator", "AppendMongolianVowelSeparatorAndRemoveAppended", "AppendMongolianVowelSeparatorAndRemoveAll"]